HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 I have [**a separate tutorial**](/tooling/README.md) to guide you through the process.
 That tutorial explains how to install and configure Visual Studio Code with the Clang compiler (or GCC if you prefer).
 If you want to use something else, install it on your own and come back here.

 If you've already installed Visual Studio Code, I still recommend reading that tutorial.
-Some people use VSC without really understand what's going on, and the tutorial aims to fix that.
+Some people use VSC without really understanding what they are doing, and that tutorial aims to fix it.

 If you decide to use that tutorial, **read the first few chapters only**.
 As soon as you're able to compile the simple program above, stop reading that tutorial and leave it for later.
 Continue learning C++ from here, and read that tutorial in parallel.